 Cider is not beer, even though it has a similar alcohol content and both undergo a fermentation process.
 Cider is made through the fermentation of apple or pear juice and it does not contain any hops, wheat or malt.

 Somersby cider is gluten-free.
 During the production we don't use wheat or cereal-based ingredients that would usually be a source of gluten.
-Only our beer-based cider in Poland, which we call Somersby Apple Beer Drink contains gluten because it is based on beer.
+Only our beer-based Somersby in Kazakhstan, Laos, Poland and Sri-Lanka, which we call Somersby Beer drink contains gluten because it is based on beer.
 All our normal ciders are free of gluten though.

 Somersby cider contains 4.5% alcohol.
 Our cider undergoes a fermentation process, in which alcohol is a natural byproduct.
 The strength of our cider is comparable with a typical lager beer.